Burrouwill/BoatsBoatsBoats/README.md

 ##### JSON Endpoints
 - Get server status - GET /status

+## DB Desigmn
+The DB is hosted through MongoDB Atlas which is a multi-cloud database service.
+Under the 'shop' Database data is stored in the following collections.
+    -Products: stores all the products
+    -Users: stores all the users with encrypted password and their role
+    -Orders: stores all orders from all users.
+Orders are timestamped and the user and products they ordered are stored
+    -Resets: stores the one time reset codes for the users.
+Set with a time to life to let them expire after 30mins

 ## Fault Tolerance

 Our server utilises many different error handling techniques to provide a high availability service.